Azure-Samples/aad-dotnet-manage-service-principals/README.md

            - Create a Service Principal for the application and assign a role
            - Export the Service Principal to an authentication file
            - Use the file to list subcription virtual machines
            - Update the application
+           - Update the service principal to revoke the password credential and the role
-           - Delete the application and Service Principal.
+           - Delete the Service Principal.

 ## Running this Sample ##